ibm-cloud-docs/FileStorage/replication.md

 {: #determinereplicationlocCLI}
 {: cli}

-{{site.data.keyword.cloud}} data centers are paired into primary and remote combinations in every region worldwide.
-With the following command, you can list suitable replication data centers for a specific volume.
+{{site.data.keyword.cloud}}'s data centers are paired into primary and remote combinations in every region worldwide.
+When you replicate data, consider the local data residency laws because moving data across borders can have legal implications.
+Replication across regions is not permitted.

+To list suitable replication datacenters for a specific volume, use the following command.

   ```
   # slcli file replica-locations --help